-Germany is the most popular international soccer team in China.
-Beyond the immediate visual evidence—hordes of locals walking around Shanghai in knock-off replica shirts—we know this thanks to a survey conducted at the beginning of this year, and because thousands of Chinese social media users sided with Germany over any other team competing in the World Cup.
+Germany is the most popular international football team in China.
+Beyond the immediate visual evidence – hordes of locals walking around Shanghai in knock-off replica shirts – we know this thanks to a survey conducted at the beginning of this year, and because thousands of Chinese social media users sided with Germany over any other team competing in the World Cup.

-That survey, conducted at Coventry University’s Center for the International Business of Sport (CIBS), also found that Arsenal is the most popular club team in China.
-Again, all the shirts are a bit of a giveaway, as is this fan art of a stoic, horse-riding Lukas Podolski that's been plastered all over social media, and the fact that Shanghai goes fucking crazy any time Arsenal is playing on TV.
+That survey, conducted at Coventry University’s Centre for the International Business of Sport (CIBS), also found that Arsenal are the most popular club team in China.
+Again, all the fake shirts are a bit of a giveaway, as is this fan art of a stoic, horse-riding Lukas Podolski that's been plastered all over social media, and the fact that Shanghai goes fucking mad for it any time the Arse are on TV.

 If Germany is just a brand, 34-year-old Feng Jiong Lin is practically a shareholder, buying into every aspect of the squad he possibly can.
-When I met him to get the bus to the game it looked like somebody at Germany's merch table had been using his body for a game of Mr. Potato Head.
+When I met him to get the bus to the game it looked like somebody at Germany's merch table had been using his body for a game of Buckaroo.

 “I started supporting them during the 1990 World Cup; I was influenced by my father,” he said, before adding his own theory as to why Germany is so popular in his country: “Chinese girls have been thinking that the Germans are very good-looking, especially in the past few years.”

 Feng’s wife Song Jie, a 34-year-old business journalist, proudly showed me a then-and-now picture of her family, with the recent shot next to one taken during the 2010 World Cup.
 “I’m afraid that if Germany loses my husband won’t be able to handle it,” she said, lowering her voice.
 “But I love being with someone so obsessive about the team.
 You’ll see his love and passion for them at the screening.
 When you see it, you’ll begin to love him, too.”